rbx-rsml/rsml-docs/src/intro.md

 # Introduction

-RSML (Roblox Style Markup Language) is a declarative language for defining styles.
+RSML (Roblox Style Management Language) is a declarative language for defining styles.

 ### Example